Ibrahim Iskandar of Johor

-Biography
+Ibrahim ibni Iskandar (born Tunku Ibrahim Ismail ibni Tunku Mahmood Iskandar, 22 November 1958) is King of Malaysia and Sultan of Johor.

+Ibrahim was born during the reign of his great-grandfather, Sultan Sir Ibrahim, and became heir apparent when his father, Sultan Iskandar, acceded to the throne of Johor in 1981.
+He was named Crown Prince of Johor on 3 July 1981.
+He was educated at Trinity Grammar School in Australia.
+In 1982, he married Raja Zarith Sofiah.
+They had six children, including Ismail Idris and Aminah Maimunah Iskandariah.

+Ibrahim became Sultan of Johor upon his father's death in 2010.
+On 31 January 2024, Ibrahim was sworn in as the King of Malaysia, having been elected to a five-year term on 27 October 2023.
+Significant events in his reign have included his installation in July 2024.

-Early life
+Early life and education

-Tunku Ibrahim Ismail was born on 22 November 1958 in Sultan Aminah Hospital, Johor Bahru, Johor, Malaya during the reign of his great grandfather, Sultan Ibrahim.
-He was the eldest son of Sultan Iskandar by his first wife Josephine Ruby Trevorrow (2 December 1935 – 1 June 2018), an English lady from Torquay, whom Sultan Iskandar (then Tunku Mahmood) met while he was studying in England.
-Trevorrow, a proprietor by profession, took on the name of "Kalsom binti Abdullah" for a time following her marriage to Tunku Iskandar.
-His mother has since remarried and lived in England.
+Tunku Ibrahim was born on 22 November 1958 at the Sultanah Aminah Hospital, Johor Bahru, during the reign of his great-grandfather, Sultan Ibrahim of Johor.
+He was the third child and eldest son of Sultan Iskandar by his first wife, Josephine Ruby Trevorrow, an English woman from Torquay.
+Trevorrow temporarily took on the name Khalsom binti Abdullah following her marriage to Iskandar.
+Ibrahim's mother later remarried and returned to England.
+Ibrahim's great-grandfather died in London on 8 May 1959.
+Thus, Ibrahim's grandfather, Ismail, became Sultan of Johor.

-His great-grandfather, Sultan Ibrahim died in London on 8 May 1959, thus, Tunku Ibrahim Ismail's grandfather, Ismail of Johor succeeded him as Sultan of Johor.
-Ibrahim Ismail moved up to second in line to the throne, after his father.

-The late Sultan Iskandar sent him to complete his secondary education at Trinity Grammar School in Sydney, Australia from 1968 until 1970.
-After finishing his high school, he was sent to Pusat Latihan Tentera Darat (PULADA) in Kota Tinggi for basic military training.
-He also received military training in the US–at Fort Benning, Georgia and later at Fort Bragg, North Carolina.
+Ibrahim completed his secondary education at Trinity Grammar School in Sydney, Australia from 1968 until 1970.
+After finishing high school, he was sent to the Army Training Centre (PULADA) in Kota Tinggi for basic military training.
+He also received military training in the United States, at Fort Benning, Georgia, and later at Fort Bragg, North Carolina.

+Crown Prince of Johor (1981–2010)

-Tunku Ibrahim was appointed as the Tunku Mahkota of Johor on 3 July 1981, and had been primarily residing at Istana Pasir Pelangi since then.
-Tunku Ibrahim was the regent of Johor between 26 April 1984 and 25 April 1989 when his father served his term as the Yang di-Pertuan Agong of Malaysia.
-In recent years, Tunku Ibrahim gradually took over some of the state duties and functions from his aging father; these included the 211th Conference of Rulers, whereby Tunku Ibrahim and Tengku Abdullah, the Tengku Mahkota of Pahang represented their fathers in the meetings, among some other state functions.
+Ibrahim was appointed as the Crown Prince of Johor on 3 July 1981, and has primarily resided at the Istana Pasir Pelangi since then.
+He served as the regent of Johor between 26 April 1984 and 25 April 1989 when his father served his term as the Yang di-Pertuan Agong.
+In recent years, Ibrahim gradually took over some state duties and functions from his aging father.
+These included attending the 211th Conference of Rulers, where Ibrahim and Abdullah, the Crown Prince of Pahang, represented their fathers in the meetings, among other state functions.

-Shortly before Filipino politician Benigno Aquino's assassination in August 1983, Tunku Ibrahim met Aquino upon his arrival in Singapore and later brought him to meet other Malaysian leaders across the Causeway.
-Once in Johor, Aquino met Ibrahim's father, Sultan Iskandar, who was a close friend of Aquino's.
+Shortly before Filipino opposition politician Ninoy Aquino was assassinated at Manila International Airport on 21 August 1983, Ibrahim met Aquino upon his arrival in Singapore and later brought him to meet other Malaysian leaders across the Johor–Singapore Causeway.
+Once in Johor, Aquino also met with Ibrahim's father, Iskandar, who was a close friend.